 Recent research issued by the National Apprenticeship Service revealed that 44% of businesses in the UK are planning to take on apprentices in the coming 5 years.
 This is clearly an indication of the high regard in which they are held by the business world.

 Nearly a third of respondents (32%) said being part of a scheme was fundamental to their strategy for expansion.

-So there you go, apprentice's are in demand.
-So why wait?
+So there you go, apprentices are in demand.
+Why wait?